 Lauded for her “warmly phrased” playing (Classical Voice of North Carolina), Carly Gordon is an oboist, English horn player, writer, educator, and arts administrator active throughout South Florida and Canada.
-She currently serves as Second Oboe in the Palm Beach Symphony and Florida Grand Opera Orchestra.
+She currently serves as Second Oboe in the Palm Beach Symphony and Florida Grand Opera orchestras.

 In past seasons, Carly has performed professionally with the Rochester Bach Festival, VOICES Chamber Orchestra, Ars Flores Symphony Orchestra, and Gulfshore Opera.
-An avid chamber musician, Carly is a founding member of the Downwind Quintet (downwindquintet.ca), a Montreal-based chamber ensemble dedicated to contemporary music and interdisciplinary performance.
+An avid chamber musician, Carly is a founding member of the Downwind Quintet, a Montreal-based ensemble dedicated to contemporary music and interdisciplinary performance.